rosell-dk/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.10.0 =
+WebP Express can now be used in conjunction with Cache Enabler and ShortPixel.
+Also introduced "Operation modes" in order to keep setting screens simple but still allow tweaking.

 = 0.9.1 =
 Fixed critical bug causing options page to go blank